EnriqueShrem/B3-RoboticsLab/README.md

 Others materials can be missed, since they don't offer relevance during the tasks mentioned below.

 ## Task 1: Pick and Place
-Move tokens from feeder to the fixture, align them and then precisely insert them into the tray.
+Move tokens from feeder to the fixture, align them and then precisely insert them into the tray, repite the process reversely.

-Install tools and components (feeder, fixture, tray) and explore their coordinates with tools (extra parts may be required to proceed the calibration).

-Define the World (local0), Local, tool(tool0), tool coordinates.
-(Based on the robots and works cell).
-Measure the tool dimension and the center offset between tool0(J6, robot) and tools.(Tool1: gripper, Tool2: vacuum nozzle).
-Decide the space between "objects"(tokens and blocks) at pick-up and approach gap when place.
-Exercise: Transfer tokens from the feeder to the fixture first, then move them to the tray.

 ## Task 2: Stack-Up
 Stack up tokens and blocks alternatively.
 (5 token and 5 blocks)